madetech/handbook/company/beliefs_and_values.md

 * We believe the adoption of Agile is in it's infancy and that Agile principles (and various spin offs) will underpin all high-performance businesses in years to come.

 ###Values

+* We take care of the our space and those in it.

+* We are willing and open to continuous improvement in our culture

+* We take care of those around us and those we talk to.

 * No one should feel uncomfortable

 * Everyone should feel productive